You want to write a picture book, but how to begin?

 In early 2020—you know, eons ago—I wrote a post called Top-Notch Titles, which was by far my most popular blog post to date.
 I wanted to challenge myself to write an equally impactful craft-based post for 2021.
-But what to write about?

 I put on my newest thinking cap (it’s shaped liked a cupcake, in case you’re wondering)…

 How about beginnings?!

 I just needed an angle.
 Then I binge-watched the show The Queen’s Gambit in the fall, learned about the book Modern Chess Openings, and voila!
 This post was born.

 Just as your opening moves are an important part of your chess game, strong opening lines are a critical part of your picture book manuscript.
 You want to grab your reader’s attention and make them think, Ooh, I want to read on!
 You also want to show the reader that they’re in good hands: you’re a master storyteller, so they should sit back, get cozy, and enjoy the ride.

 In this post, I’ll discuss three openings I’ve seen in recently-published fiction picture books.
 There are many, MANY ways to start a story, and this is by no means a comprehensive list—but if you’re struggling with your opening and looking for ideas, look no further!

 The Classic opening is essentially Act One of the classic three-act storytelling structure.
 It works particularly well for character-driven stories.